22 US Presidents have some sort of Irish connection!

-With our previous President, Barack Obama, also visiting his ancestral family home, Moneygall, County Offaly, during his time in office, historians began taking a closer look at the 22 American presidents with roots in Ireland.
+President Barack Obama's visit to his ancestral family home in Moneygall, Co Offaly encouraged historians to take a closer look at the 22 American presidents with roots in Ireland.

 John Robert Greene, a historian, and author of dozens of books explained: "It's very simple, Catholic votes …There's not a huge love of Irish tradition, with the possible exception of JFK, Reagan, and Bill Clinton, but there's a huge love for Catholic votes and particularly Irish Catholic votes.

-In 1984 President Ronald Regan and his wife Nancy visited Ballyporeen in County Tipperary.
+In 1984, President Ronald Regan and his wife Nancy visited Ballyporeen in Co Tipperary.
 Eight bed and breakfasts, two cafes and souvenir businesses opened up.
 The tourist boom lasted for six or seven years.